geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-01-14-A-look-into-authentication-Single-Sign-On.md

 ---
 <h1>{{ page.title }}</h1>

 Here is the next part of our series on authentication.
 In our [previous post]({{ site.baseurl }}{% post_url 2025-01-07-A-look-into-authentication-Authentication-Protocols %}), we talked about authentication protocols passwordless: how this is the next step in the evolution of authentication and how they avoid a lot of the problems that plague passwords, hashes and credential storage.
-This blog explores authentication protocols from legacy systems like LAN Manager and NTLM to modern approaches like Kerberos, OAuth, and WebAuthn/FIDO2.
+This blog explores Single Sign On deployed in various authentication protocols

 ---